- Interval Basics

 In our own lab analysis, we have determined that higher interval settings (over 700ms) actually cause major issues with signal stability.
 However we have also determined that using the 100ms interval setting recommended for iBeacon, is actually overkill for this issue.

-We've determined that 350ms offers the perfect balance between signal stability and battery life for the Kontakt.io Beacon preset – which is why we use this setting as our default option.
+We've determined that 350ms offers the perfect balance between signal stability and battery life for the Kontakt.io Beacon preset – which is why we use this setting as our default option for most of our beacon models.

 How Interval affects indoor positioning accuracy